vrandall66/front-end-submissions-public/1906/mod-2/game-time/peerat-chris-victor.md

 * [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

+- Fonts are a little hard to see from far away, but the overall UI looks nice.
+Good color mathcing, nice pixel fonts in terms of design

+- Like the arcade-stlye layout

 ### CSS/Sass Style